Wolfgang Dietrich (political scientist)

 Wolfgang Dietrich (born 13 September 1956 in Tyrol) is an Austrian peace researcher and political scientist.

 Dietrich was educated in Austria and England and received a Ph.D. in history and literature at the University of Innsbruck/Austria in 1980 and an LL.D. at the same university in 1984.
-In 1990 he was promoted to the degree of "Universitätsdozent" (Adjunct Professor) in Political Science according to the Austrian Law of Higher Education (UOG).2015, the University of Innsbruck promoted him to an Honorary Professor.
+In 1990 he was promoted to the degree of "Universitätsdozent" (Adjunct Professor) in Political Science according to the Austrian Law of Higher Education (UOG).
+In 2015, the University of Innsbruck promoted him to an Honorary Professor.

 He was the chairperson of the Austrian section of Amnesty International from 1989 to 1991, director of the European Peace University from 1995 to 1998, and academic director of the Austrian Institute for Latin America from 1995 to 2007 before he committed full-time to the development of Peace Studies Innsbruck.

 There, he was the founding director of the MA Program in Peace, Development, Security and International Conflict Transformation in 2001 and founder of the Innsbruck School of Peace Studies, a groundbreaking epistemological approach to peace and conflict research.
 In 2017 he became head of the then newly founded Unit for Peace and Conflict Studies, 2018 co-director of the Research Center for Peace and Conflict INNPEACE at the University of Innsbruck.
 He retired from all these positions in 2021 in the context of severe critiques.
 The University of Innsbruck declared in October 2021, shortly after the retirement of its chair, that despite its original name MA Program, the "Course [Lehrgang] in Peace, Development, Security and International Conflict Transformation" should be given a clearer institutional form, with a regular academic title to obtain ("Regelstudium").

-Since 2008, he is UNESCO Chairholder for Peace Studies and a member of the Austrian UNESCO commission.
+He was the UNESCO Chairholder for Peace Studies and a member of the Austrian UNESCO Commission from 2008 until his retirement.
+Since January 2023, Rina Alluri is the new Chairholder for Peace Studies.

-In 2015, the Association of the Alpine States (ARGE ALP) appointed him Peace Ambassador of Alpine Region.
+In 2015, the Association of the Alpine States (ARGE ALP) appointed him the peace ambassador of the Alpine Region.

 Dietrich began his career as an academic peace worker in Central America and Latin America, later in India, Eastern Africa, and Southeast Asia.
 He worked and taught also at many Universities in the US and Europe.
 During the last years of his career, he worked mainly in the Middle East.

 His focus is applied conflict transformation, peace philosophy, cultures of peace, and peace education.

 His about 300 academic writings have been published in many also non-European languages.